Procedural Refinement by LLM-driven Algorithmic Debugging for ARC-AGI-2: Abduction-Based Procedural Refinement

 \textbf{Hypothesis initialisation.} Inspired by \emph{Inverse Entailment} \citep{muggleton1995inverse}, We derive the starting state $H_{\text{init}}$ by adopting a strategy.
 Specifically, given the background knowledge $\mathcal{B}$ and the examples $\mathcal{E}$, we construct \emph{bottom clause} as the most specific logical explanation to the training data.
 In the ARC-AGI-2 task, $\mathcal{B}$ contains the input matrices and some pre-defined primitive predicates for parsing them, while $\mathcal{E}$ contains the corresponding output matrices.

-Then, different to the traditional Inductive Logic Programming (ILP) methods, the LLM-driven ABPR prompts an LLM to generalise the bottom clauses into a (possibly buggy) logic program to form $H_{\text{init}}$.
+Then, different to the traditional Inductive Logic Programming (ILP) methods, the LLM-driven ABPR prompts an LLM to generalise the bottom clauses into a (possibly imperfect) logic program to form $H_{\text{init}}$.

 \textbf{Refinement via stochastic search.} Theoretically, the refinement operator $\rho(H)$ induces a \emph{hypothesis space} of candidate programs.
 Traditional symbolic learning methods define a set of refinement operators that modify an initial hypothesis $H$---for example, by adding or deleting rules or literals---and employ a scoring function to guide the search toward improved refinements.
-Under this paradigm, classical APD is a deterministic procedure: assuming access to an oracle with ground-truth knowledge, it performs formal abductive reasoning over the execution trace to identify the \emph{minimal invalid subtree}.
+Under this paradigm, classical APD is a deterministic procedure: assuming access to an oracle with ground-truth knowledge, it performs formal abductive reasoning over the derivation tree to identify the \emph{minimal inconsistent subtree}.

 In our framework, both the oracle and the abductive reasoner are approximated by Large Language Models (LLMs), motivated by the \emph{discriminator--generator gap}~\cite{cobbe2021training,saunders2022self,lightman2023lets}, which shows that verifying local reasoning steps is substantially easier than synthesising a complete reasoning trajectory.
 ABPR leverages this idea by reducing program synthesis/refinement to a sequence of low-entropy, verifiable sub-problems.
-Unlike intrinsic self-correction methods, which suffer from circularity~\cite{huang2023large}, our approach relies on declarative execution traces, aligning with advances observed in recent tool-augmented critique frameworks~\cite{gou2024critic,ridnik2024alphacodium}.
+Unlike intrinsic self-correction methods, which suffer from circularity~\cite{huang2023large}, our approach relies on semantic derivation traces, aligning with advances observed in recent tool-augmented critique frameworks~\cite{gou2024critic,ridnik2024alphacodium}.

-However, because LLM generation is fundamentally a process of sampling from a learned conditional probability distribution over the vocabulary given an input context~\cite{holtzman2019curious}, integrating LLMs into the debugging loop in fact introduces inherent stochasticity.
+However, because LLM generation is fundamentally a process of sampling from a learned conditional probability distribution over the vocabulary given an input context~\cite{holtzman2019curious}, integrating LLMs into the refinement loop introduces inherent stochasticity.

 As a result, the originally deterministic diagnosis trajectory becomes probabilistic.
-A single debugging execution of our neuro-symbolic APD can therefore be formalized as sampling a successor hypothesis from a complex conditional distribution induced by the composition of the neural oracle and the LLM-based repairer:
+A single refinement trajectory of our neuro-symbolic APD can therefore be formalized as sampling a successor hypothesis from a complex conditional distribution induced by the composition of the neural oracle and the LLM-based repairer:

 In practice, rather than seeking a single ``correct'' fix, the procedure stochastically explores high-likelihood regions of the refinement closure, guided by the joint confidence of the neural components.